 According to a report out of China, 16% of cases of the viral infection become serious.
 Older people and those with pre-existing conditions are especially at risk.
 In China, over 70% of the around 80,000 confirmed cases have recovered.

 There are three specific symptoms of the novel coronavirus.
 They are fever, cough and shortness of breath.
 These symptoms are thought to appear between 2 and 14 days after exposure.

-It is not yet known if the virus can spread before the onset of symptoms.
-However, one case was reported in Germany where scientists say transmission may have occurred during the incubation period.
+It is believed that the virus can spread before the onset of symptoms.
+One case was reported in Germany where scientists say transmission may have occurred during the incubation period.